Scattering in relativistic quantum field theory: basic concepts, tools, and results: Abstract

 \section{Abstract}

-{ We provide a brief overview of the basic tools and concepts of quantum field theoretical scattering theory.
-This article is commissioned by the {\it Encyclopedia of Mathematical Physics}, edited by J.-P. Fran\c{c}oise, G. Naber and T.S.
-Tsun, to be published by the Elsevier publishing house.}
+{ We provide an overview of basic concepts, tools, and results of quantum field theoretical scattering theory.
+This article is prepared for the second edition of the Encyclopedia of Mathematical Physics, edited by M.~Bojowald and R.J.~Szabo, to be published by Elsevier.}